John Beard (artist)

-John Beard (born 1943) is a Welsh artist and painter born in Aberdare, Wales, now based in Sydney, Lisbon and London.
+John Beard (born 1943) is a Welsh artist and painter born in Aberdare, Wales, now based in Sydney, Lisbon, and London.

-Recognition
+Awards & recognition

-In 2006, Beard won the 3rd Annual $20,000 National Acquisitive Paddington Art Prize for a painting inspired by the Australian Landscape, founded and sponsored by Marlene Antico OAM, Sydney.
-He also won the Art Gallery of New South Wales Wynne Prize for Landscape painting, and, in 2007, he won the Art Gallery of New South Wales Archibald Prize for Portraiture.
+In 2006, Beard won the 3rd Annual $20,000 National Acquisitive Paddington Art Prize for a painting inspired by the Australian landscape, founded and sponsored by Marlene Antico OAM, Sydney.
+He also won the Art Gallery of New South Wales Wynne Prize for landscape painting, and, in 2007, he won the Art Gallery of New South Wales Archibald Prize for Portraiture.